 This was a constant interference to her efforts to re-establish her life.
 In her writing she suggested that there is a grieving cycle with losing a lost one; however, with divorce, the cycle never ends.

-From the Other side of the fence I saw a response of a lady who was a widow.
-She spoke of the struggles she faced as a widow.
-She rose her opinion that At least when one is divorced, very often the ex is available to provide some kind of economic or social support.
-This was not a possibility for her.
+From the other side of the fence, I saw a response of a woman who was a widow and spoke of the struggles she faced as a widow.
+She stated her opinion that at least when one is divorced often the ex is available to provide some kind of economic or social support: this was not a possibility for her.

-But I believe whether death or divorce, neither should be pointed as one worse than the other.
-People will always have their different opinions but everyone will agree that neither is desirable, and should ever get into the thinking for one minute that they are better off with the other option.
+I believe that neither death or divorce should be pointed out as being worse than the other.
+People will always have different opinions, yet everyone will agree that neither is desirable.
+None should ever get into thinking for one second that they are better off with the other option.

-Each circumstance have a level of grieving in different ways, Both involve the loss of a spouse, but the circumstances, generally speaking, are dramatically different.
-A more effective statement can be to consider the compassion you show to both circumstances.
+Each circumstance has a different level of grieving.
+Both involve the loss of a spouse, yet generally speaking, the circumstances are dramatically different.
+A more effective admonition would be to consider the compassion you show in both circumstances.

-Compassion is a powerful emotion and action that can assist people in their current turmoil’s.
-Compassion should be given out regardless of blame or fault.
+Compassion is a powerful emotion and action that can assist people in their current turmoil.
+Compassion should be extended to others regardless of blame or fault.

-People feel pain on different levels and in different situations but no one deserves to be withheld from compassion due to those.
-The ways in which people find new footing can not always be anticipated, but a way in which will help them get there is when compassion and support is available to them in whatever struggle they face…
+People feel pain on different levels and in different situations, but no one deserves to be withheld due compassion.
+The ways in which people find their footing cannot always be anticipated, but what will help them get there is compassion and support that is available to them in whatever struggle they face.